DarshanGhorpade/RPS/README.md

 # Group Members
 1. Chaitanya Bhargav N
 2. Darshan Ghorpade
+3. Abhitesh Kumar

 # Azure services used in project
 1. Azure Static Web App
-    (what is benefit of using  Azure Static Web App)
+    Azure Static Web Apps allows you to build modern web applications that automatically publish to the web as your code changes.

 # [Go to Rock,Paper and Scissors game](https://zealous-river-09636a810.1.azurestaticapps.net/)